gojimmypi/Hazard3/Readme.md

 # Hazard3

-Hazard3 is a 3-stage RISC-V processor, implementing the `RV32I` instruction set and the following optional extensions:
+Hazard3 is a 3-stage RISC-V processor, implementing the `RV32I` or `RV32E` instruction set and the following optional extensions:

 * `M`: integer multiply/divide/modulo
 * `A` : atomic memory operations, with AHB5 global exclusives